varunprajan/varunprajan.github.io/_posts/2025-02-28-ab-testing-and-time.markdown

 What I’ve discussed might strike you as unsatisfactory.
 Is the knowledge gained from A/B testing largely unstable and contingent?
 Do we need to run, and re-run, tests constantly?
 Can’t we learn something once and be done with it?

 There is obviously a compromise to be made between trying out new ideas and re-assessing old ones.
-But I think that, at least at the companies I’ve worked at, that balance is tipped too strongly towards the former and away from the latter.
+But, at least at the companies I’ve worked at, that balance is tipped too strongly towards the former and away from the latter.

 Of course, re-running past experiments and analyzing them takes time, particularly if advanced techniques, like HTEs, are not part of the experimentation platform.
 Data scientists’ time is precious, and we already have too much to do.
 But the risk of not re-running experiments is also great: the danger is that you’ve climbed a hill that no longer exists.